sidshank/sidshank.github.io/_posts/2024-06-12-people-and-parrots.md

 ## Bottom line(s) on top

 - The challenges in any organization are not just the direct and obvious problems that need to be solved, but **also the organizational context they are being solved in**.
 - The hallmark of great thinkers and problem solvers is their ability to employ a combination of pattern matching (taking organizational context into account) and “first principles” thinking to attack a problem.
-In the absence of this, you get “When I worked at <name drop FAANG category companies>, we did X”.
+In the absence of this, you get “When I worked at &lt;name drop FAANG category companies&gt;, we did X”.
 - The most successful problem solvers have exposure to a wide range of patterns ("training data"), carefully consider organizational and other context when framing the problem (”the prompt”) - sometimes a large amount of it (”number of tokens”) and can fill in any gaps, sometimes through a first-principles approach (”intelligence” / “the magic”).

 If you're interested in the long version, read on.